 Sharing the Stories

-During the pandemic I began research armed with my curiosity about the city’s corset industry and a room full of city directories at the Worcester Historical Museum’s library.
+During the pandemic, I began research armed with my curiosity about the city’s corset industry in a room full of city directories at the library of what was then known as the Worcester Historical Museum (now Museum of Worcester).
 I started by looking for clues about a local female factory owner I had heard about.
 Digging for information about her life led me to discover the city’s dozens of other factories and sole proprietors in the corset industry.
 They deserved limelight, I thought.
 So I wrote a few profiles and created a website.

 “This,” people started telling me, “should be a book.”